johneliades/windows_server_2019/README.md

 ## Run

+- Run the init.ps1 in powershell and then *** REBOOT ***

+- Then run the setup.ps1

-Running the setup.ps1 in a powershell on the server would result in the users' creation (as described in the users.csv) with the features described above.
-After that, any client machine connected in the same domain(school.local) should be able to connect to any of those restricted users.
+ After running the 1st script on the server the active directory domain services gets installed and a static ip is assigned on the server accompanied by a school dns server.
+After running the 2nd script the users are created (as described in the users.csv) with the features described above.
+After that, any client machine connected in the same domain (school.local by default) should be able to connect to any of those policy restricted users.

-Running the cleanup.ps1 should result in reversin the proccess.
+Running the cleanup.ps1 should result in reversing the proccess.

 ## Author